robinhood/faust/README.rst

 Tables are named distributed key/value stores you can use as regular Python dictionaries.

-Tables are stored locally on each machine using a superfast embedded database written in C++, called `RocksDB`_.
+Tables are stored locally on each machine using a super fast embedded database written in C++, called `RocksDB`_.

 Tables can also store aggregate counts that are optionally "windowed"